-As a small kid in the early to mid ‘70s, my mom would take me to Leaches Sporting Goods to buy worms, sinkers and hooks.
-Although I was there to but these goods, I could stand and stare for hours at the crankbaits hanging on the walls or the plastic grubs and worms located in the coffee cans on the shelves.
+As a small kid in the early to mid ‘70s, my mom would take me to Leach’s Sporting Goods to buy worms, sinkers and hooks.
+I could stand and stare for hours at the crankbaits and other hardbaits, that I couldn’t really afford.
+Baits such as Bagley’s Balsa Bs, Rapalas, Jitterbugs, Hula Poppers, and Devils Horses are some of the baits that come to mind.
+Also hanging on the walls were packaged plastic worms from Creme and DeLong.
+Located on the floor in the coffee cans were bulk worms and jig heads.
 It was a dream-like place for a kid bitten with the fishing bug.

-What intrigued me most about Leaches, though, was the “boat shop” out back.
-In the early days of my fishing adventures we didn’t have a boat and resorted to renting when we went to the local lakes to fish.
-For those of you that fished southern Cal during those days, you remember the old (even at that time) wood and glass sleds they rented that might top out at 3 mph with a 6-horse Merc going downwind.
+What intrigued me most about Leach’s, though, was the “boat shop” out back.
+In the early days of my fishing adventures, which started in earnest in 1972, we didn’t have a boat and resorted to renting when we went to the local lakes to fish.
+For those of you that fished southern California during those days, you remember the old (even at that time) wood and glass sleds they rented that might top out at 3 mph with a 6-horse Merc going downwind.

 As we spent more and more time at the lakes, we eventually saw some of the first bass boats that had made it out west.
 Their sparkling gel-coat, big motors and swivel seats sure looked like a much more comfortable fishing platform than the hard glass and throw cushions we’d been sitting on for a few years.

-Anyway, this ad brought back a flood of memories for me and I hope it does for those who frequented Leaches during those hey-days of bass fishing in southern Cal.
+Anyway, this ad brought back a flood of memories for me and I hope it does for those who frequented Leach’s during those hey-days of bass fishing in southern California.
 The ad also shows a VERY YOUNG Mike Folkestad at a time when he was just starting to become a western (and arguably national) legend.